Tabassum-Naaz/Food-Ordering-App/README.md

 # Food-Ordering-App
-Responsive webpage of Food ordering app by using HTML.CC and Bootstrap
+Responsive webpage of Food ordering app by using HTML, CCSand Bootstrap